codefen/intelx-php/README.md

 ## Overview
-Intelx-Solid is an implementation of the IntelX API into a SolidJS Client.
+Intelx-php is an implementation of the IntelX API into a PHP.

 ## Setup Instructions